SethSmigelski/search-appearance-toolkit-seo-44/readme.txt

     * **External & Affiliate Clicks:** Pushes 'external_link_click' or 'affiliate_link_click' (for `rel="sponsored"` links).
     * **Jump Link Clicks:** Pushes a 'jump_link_click' event when a user clicks a link in the Jump Links Block.
 * ENHANCEMENT: Centralized all GTM event tracking into a new, efficient `global-tracker.js` file that uses event delegation for better performance.
-* TWEAK: Improved the "Integrations" settings page UI for clarity, adding clarifying tooltips.
+* TWEAK: Improved the "Integrations" settings page UI for clarity, adding clarifying tooltips, and a file downloader.
+* FEATURE: Added A Google Tag Manager Recipe Import file and instructions to handle click events in GTM and GA.

 = 3.9.7 =
 * ENHANCEMENT (Jump Links Block): Implemented a robust de-duping engine to prevent invalid HTML from duplicate headings.
 The block now automatically appends a number (e.g., `my-heading-2`) to any heading with a conflicting text or manual anchor ID.